 We continue today: our research programme at BT Labs is built upon a suite of partnerships between academia (including over 40 universities) and collaborations across industry.
 We look carefully at how we derive the maximum amount of value from this research and the innovation that we find, to benefit and enable the business and our customers.

 We drive a whole host of activities to maximise the opportunity to find innovative solutions.
-It can be through our research programmes, or indeed other initiatives such as Tommy Flowers Network, TEAC or a whole catalogue of other thought leadership engagements.
-We benefit from actively growing the Innovation Martlesham Cluster and we have developed a global presence that means we can feed from scouting activities or other established innovation centres worldwide.
+It can be through our research programmes, or indeed other initiatives such as Tommy Flowers Network, the DigiTech Centre or a whole catalogue of other thought leadership engagements.
+We benefit from actively growing the Innovation Martlesham cluster and we have developed a global presence that means we can feed from scouting activities or other established innovation centres worldwide.

 BT's 'purposeful innovation' is where the pursuit of scientific breakthrough is married with practical engineering not only to power BT but to transform the world.

 Indeed our very origins, in the founding of the Electric Telegraph Company in 1846, can be traced back to an entrepreneurial fusion of business and innovation.
 On 12th June 1837 William Fothergill Cooke (an entrepreneur and business man) and Sir Professor Charles Wheatstone (an academic) filed a patent for the world's first practical electric telegraph.
 These collaborators were excited by the commercial potential that the recently discovered phenomenon of electricity and magnetism could offer for communications.
 Following commercial launch in 1838 it was Cooke who founded our forebear the Electric Telegraph Company in 1846.